skip navigation

 ARTICLE III – REGISTRATION

 Section 1 – A player is ineligible to participate in the organization, including practice, unless they are registered with the league board and league fees are paid in full.
-Registration means that the player and parent/guardian have registered and signed the player agreement form, and said form is on file with the league board for purpose of identification and eligibility of game participation.
+Registration means that the player and parent/guardian have registered online and signed the player agreement form for the purpose of identification and eligibility of game participation.

-Section 2 – Each player will be assessed a fee, payable on or before league designated check-out date.
+Section 2 – Each player will be assessed a fee at the time of registration and prior to participation.
 This fee will be used for insurance, equipment and other league associated costs.
-Full payment of the fees to the board is the responsibility of the head coach.

 ARTICLE IV – ROSTERS

-Section 1 – Coaches must turn in an official roster on the Wednesday prior to the league’s first scheduled game.
-Roster must include team name, grade level, player’s names and jersey numbers and coaches’ names.
+Section 1 – Each Head coach must verify an official roster prior to the league’s first scheduled game.

-Section 4 – Each team is allowed a maximum of three (3) player moves per season with approval of the league board.
+Section 2 – Each tackle team is allowed a maximum of three (3) player moves per season with approval of the league board.
 Players are only allowed to move up in grade level and should match player’s ability and skill level, unless otherwise approved by league board.

-Section 6 – All roster changes must be turned in to the league board by the Wednesday prior to date of scheduled game.
+Section 4 – All roster changes must be turned in to the league board prior to date of scheduled game.
 Failure to comply will result in ineligibility of the player in question for that game and each game player move is not filed.

 ARTICLE V - PLAYER ELIGIBILITY